MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/device-manager.md

 ## Summary

-This guide introduced the Android Device Manager available in Visual Studio for Mac and Visual Studio Tools for Xamarin.
+This guide introduced the Android Device Manager available in Visual Studio Tools for Xamarin and and Visual Studio for Mac.
 It explained essential features such as starting and stopping the Android emulator, selecting an Android virtual device (AVD) to run, creating new virtual devices, and how to edit a virtual device.
 It explained how to